couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 }
 ```

 This code runs a live query based on the SubscriptionType passed into the method, which emulates changing of subscriptions in Realm.
+The queries were defined in the previous cache query setup section of this document.

 If the subscription mode is configured to filter documents by the current user, the query targets documents where the ownerId field matches the user’s ID.
 In the case of the “All” mode, it retrieves all documents from the data.items collection, sorted by their document IDs.
 The query is then executed, returning the results as a Flow of ResultsChange<Item> objects.

-A [_previousItemsMap]() property is defined in the CouchbaseSyncRepository is used to track the previous items in the list so that the changes can be calculated.

 The `mapQueryChangeToItem` method is used to convert the QueryChange object to a ResultsChange<Item> object by using the Kotlin serialization library to deserialize the JSON string that is returned from the query.
-A

 ```kotlin
  private fun mapQueryChangeToItem(queryChange: QueryChange): ResultsChange<Item> {